Kid Cudi: Family

 On March 26, 2010, Cudi's daughter, Vada Wamwene Mescudi, was born.
 Throughout 2012, Cudi was in a custody battle over his daughter.
 Reports surfaced that Cudi gave up custody after his child's mother accused him of being an absentee father, as well as having violent tendencies and a "long history of consistent drug and alcohol abuse."
 These claims were disputed by Cudi and his attorney in a statement, which noted: "Cudi did not give up custody but reached an amicable agreement with the mother; that 'both parents are fit and proper persons to have custody of their child,' as stated in the final custody judgment; results came back negative for drugs in a drug test voluntarily taken by Cudi; and that the court acknowledged Cudi attempted to establish a relationship and visit his child since her birth and "voluntarily provided financial support, including child support, rent and other monthly payments, for his daughter since her birth until the time that a child support order was entered as part of the normal course of the case."
 Details of the official custody agreement remain private.
 Cudi has since purchased a property in Chicago to be close to his daughter.

 Relationships

 In 2009, Cudi began dating entertainment attorney Jamie Baratta.
 They were in an on-again, off-again relationship, and were a prominent couple in the music industry.
 They ultimately broke up in 2012, but not before Cudi dedicated a song to her titled "Teleport 2 Me, Jamie", which he recorded as a member of the alternative rock duo, WZRD.
 In 2020, Cudi wrote "Sept.
 16", a song titled after the birthdate of his girlfriend at the time, costume designer and actress Raquel Deriane, to whom the song is dedicated.

-Faith
+According to a 2023 lawsuit filed by Cassie Ventura against her former partner Sean Combs, Ventura dated Cudi in or around 2012, resulting in Combs threatening Ventura that he would "blow up [Cudi's] car."
+Cudi confirmed that soon after this threat, his car had exploded.

+In 2024, Cudi announced via Instagram that he was engaged to designer Lola Abecassis Sartore.
+The two were married on June 28, 2025, in Èze, France.

+Religious beliefs

-In a January 2013 interview, Cudi said that he believes in God, although considers himself spiritual but not religious.
+In a January 2013 interview, Cudi said that he believes in God but does not follow an organized religion.
+He considers himself spiritual but not religious.

+Political views

+Cudi expressed solidarity with Palestine during the Gaza war.
+In November 2023, he signed an open letter calling for a ceasefire and an end to Israel's blockade of the Gaza Strip.
+He called Israel's offensive in Gaza a genocide.